-If you do not:

-provide any Bank Guarantee when required under clause 2.2; or
+You acknowledge that Sydney Airport's Apron Operating Procedures provide that Air Operators without overdue invoices issued by us are given priority in the allocation of bays and gates over Air Operators that have not paid in full all issued invoices on or before their due date, excluding amounts subject to dispute resolution under clause 22.3.

-22.3pay us any amount you owe us within 21 days after it is due for payment, including:
+If you do not pay us an amount you owe us including:

-aeronautical charges in accordance with schedule 5; and
+charges for use of our facilities and services;

-check-in counter charges,
+check-in counter charges;

-then we may:
+interest on overdue amounts; or

+if we require you to do so, provide the Security, including any additional or replacement Security in accordance with clause 3.9,

+within 30 days after it is due for payment, or in the case of any Security or additional or replacement Security, within 30 days from the date we require you to provide the Security or additional or replacement Security, then we may:

-3.9refuse to allow any or all of your aircraft to use our facilities and services at the Airport;
+refuse to allow any or all of your staff, Associates, Affiliates or aircraft to access the Airport or use our facilities and services at the Airport, including but not limited to check-in facilities or any runway at the Airport;

-use reasonable means to detain any of your aircraft located on the Airport by virtue of these conditions until you have paid all amounts owing to us (including all charges and all interest); and/or
+use reasonable means to detain any of your or your Affiliates' aircraft located on the Airport as permitted under these conditions, until you have paid all the amounts owing to us (including but not limited to all charges and all interest);

-present any Bank Guarantee or Other Bank Guarantee and apply any amounts obtained in payment of any amounts outstanding (including any interest).
+call on any Security and apply any amounts obtained in payment of any amounts outstanding (including any interest); and/or

+by notice to you, require you to pay charges for your use of our facilities and services either before your or your Affiliates' aircraft leaves the Airport or weekly, fortnightly, or monthly in advance of your use of our facilities and services in accordance with clause 13.7.

-13.7In relation to any detention of your aircraft pursuant to clause 9.5(d),13.6(f) we and you acknowledge and agree that:
+In relation to any detention of your or your Affiliates' aircraft pursuant to clause 13.6(f), we and you acknowledge and agree that:

 such detention is with your consent;

-no such detention has the effect of depriving or impairing your immediate right to possession in circumstances where all amounts owing are paid;
+no such detention has the effect of depriving or impairing your immediate right to possession in circumstances where all amounts owing to us are paid;

+our provision of facilities and services to you constitutes work that preserves the value in the aircraft, and gives rise to a salvage lien in our favour;

 the detention does not amount to a conversion of any title to the aircraft; and

-you will not take any action to move the aircraft or otherwise interfere with the detention of the aircraft until such time as all amounts owing is paid.
+you will not take any action to move the aircraft or otherwise interfere with the detention of the aircraft until such time as all amounts owing (including all charges and all interest) are paid.

+In relation to any detention of your or your Affiliates' aircraft pursuant to clause 13.6(f):

+you must pay our reasonable costs of having the aircraft detained and any reasonable costs incurred by us as a result of having the aircraft detained; and

+you are liable for and indemnify us and our Associates on demand against any claims, liabilities, costs or loss suffered or incurred by us arising from or in connection with the exercise of our rights to detain an aircraft under this clause 13, except to the extent it is caused by our own fraud, negligence, recklessness or default, or the fraud, negligence, recklessness or default of our officers, employees or agents.

-13.6(f)13We may take any other action against you that the law allows to recover anything you owe us.
-This includes issuing you with a statutory demand for any debt you owe us which is due and payable for 21 days or more.
+We may take any other action against you that the law allows to recover anything you owe us.
+This includes issuing you with a statutory demand to recover anything you owe us which is due and payable for 21 days or more.